 The first use of a tilt-shift lens for architecture is to control perspective, namely to control the keystone effect.

-In the first image below, an example of photograph I shot with a wide angle lens and the camera tilted upwards so to cover the entire height of the buildings, while in the second image I used to shoot the same scene a tilt shift lens shifted upwards to capture the height of the buildings.
+In the first image below, an example of a photograph I shot with a wide-angle lens and the camera tilted upwards so to cover the entire height of the buildings, while in the second image I used to shoot the same scene a tilt-shift lens shifted upwards to capture the height of the buildings.
 You can observe the keystone effect in the first image (the converging verticals), while in the second image the verticals of the building remain parallel because the lens was shifted upwards, thus the sensor plane was kept parallel to the building plane.

-How does a Tilt-Shift lens work or the relation between the lens image circle and the camera sensor
+How does a Tilt-Shift lens work or the relationship between the lens image circle and the camera sensor

 Therefore you can see now that the lens can only cover a limited area of the scene in any direction and this area depends on the maximum possible displacement of the lens related to the sensor’s position.